The Most Important Things to Remember for Building Quiet Authority

 You need to stop believing that authority only comes from being active in real-time conversations.
 This method takes too much energy for too little result and will stop your career growth.

 Instead, you must build a reliable system for Automatic Authority.
-By creating clear, written records of your results, you make sure your value is easy to find and lasts forever.
-Stop trying to stand out in a crowd; start building the tools that show your value even when you aren't talking.
+Creating clear, written records of your results ensures your value is easy to find and lasts forever.
+Stop trying to stand out in a crowd; start building the tools that show your value even when you aren’t talking.
 This is the best way to get results without running out of energy.

 The Secret Checklist for High-Impact People: Creating a system that proves your worth without you having to constantly explain it.